 The mobile gaming industry has been developing rapidly ever since smartphones first emerged.
-While there were mobile games before smartphones, it was touchscreen technology and app stores that really took it to a new level.
+While there were mobile games before smartphones, it was touchscreen technology and app stores that took it to a new level.
 Since that point, we’ve seen thousands upon thousands of new games, new developers, and even new genres.

 Now, moving forward, we’ll see a mix of developers continuing to use tried and true, ordinary mobile gaming, and trying to maximize the potential of AR.
-What this means for the future of the industry is tricky to say with any degree of certainty – but here are a few fairly strong guesses.
+What this means for the future of the industry is tricky to say with any degree of certainty – but here are a few reasonably strong guesses.

 In another article taking a peek at the future of mobile gaming, Pokémon GO and Super Mario Run were a primary focus.
 As that article put it, it won’t be long before other brands pick it up – “it” being the idea of transitioning to mobile gaming for lucrative new revenue streams.
-Some of the biggest names in gaming (like Nintendo) have been reluctant, until recently, to really dive into the mobile medium.
+Some of the biggest names in gaming (like Nintendo) have been reluctant until recently, to dive into the mobile medium.

-With AR, this same experience becomes far more realistic by making it look as if a game board is actually there in physical space, and by making games operate in real time.
-Multiplayer is going to begin to feel a lot more like a family or friend game night – which might be a very good thing.
+With AR, this same experience becomes far more realistic by making it look as if a game board is there in physical space, and by making games operate in real-time.
+Multiplayer is going to begin to feel a lot more like a family or friend game night – which might be an excellent thing.

 Of all things, it’s a storytelling app that’s bringing this idea to mind.
 Specifically, Apple’s AR brought the Very Hungry Caterpillar to life, effectively resurrecting an old children’s book.
-There’s certainly a nostalgia factor that can be in play with AR, and it makes you wonder how many old games and franchises might return.
+There’s undoubtedly a nostalgia factor that can be in play with AR, and it makes you wonder how many old games and franchises might return.